matipadeveloper/capitecdisputeportal/README.md

 - Create a client that aligns with KEYCLOAK_CLIENT_ID the KEYCLOAK_CLIENT_SECRET can be pulled from keycloak.
 - Create users and assign them to roles as needed, under the realm these users will be able to login to the portal to check there transactions

-Then restart the applications with `docker-compose restart` this should be once off just to get your data setup
+Then restart the applications with `docker compose restart` this should be once off just to get your data setup

 ### 5. Access the Application